-- 1. Assessment considerations-data-inputs: biased ages, skipped surveys, lack of fishery-independent trend data; model fits: poor fits to fits to fishery or survey data, inability to simultaneously fit multiple data inputs; model performance: poor model convergence, multiple minima in the likelihood surface, parameters hitting bounds; estimation uncertainty: poorly-estimated but influential year classes; retrospective bias in biomass estimates. - 2.
+- 1. Assessment considerations-data-inputs: biased ages, skipped surveys, lack of fisheryindependent trend data; model fits: poor fits to fits to fishery or survey data, inability to simultaneously fit multiple data inputs; model performance: poor model convergence, multiple minima in the likelihood surface, parameters hitting bounds; estimation uncertainty: poorlyestimated but influential year classes; retrospective bias in biomass estimates. - 2.
 Population dynamics considerations-decreasing biomass trend, poor recent recruitment, inability of the stock to rebuild, abrupt increase or decrease in stock abundance. - 3.
 Environmental/ecosystem considerations-adverse trends in environmental/ecosystem indicators, ecosystem model results, decreases in ecosystem productivity, decreases in prey abundance or availability, increases or increases in predator abundance or productivity. - 4.
 Fishery performance-fishery CPUE is showing a contrasting pattern from the stock biomass trend, unusual spatial pattern of fishing, changes in the percent of TAC taken, changes in the duration of fishery openings.

 Assessment considerations: The BSAI Atka mackerel assessment has a reasonable retrospective pattern for the last 5 years of predicting spawning biomass, with periods that are lower and higher.
-However, after data from 2012-2016 are dropped from the model, most subsequent retrospective runs resulted in biomass that was historically considerably higher (Figure 17.9).
+However, after data from 2012-2014 are dropped from the model, most subsequent retrospective runs resulted in biomass that was historically considerably higher (Figure 17.9).
 The 2018 assessment investigated which parameters (including derived quantities) were changing in the retrospective peels that might contribute to the relationship between historical scale and number of peels (Appendix 17C, Lowe et al. 2018).
 The robust fishery age data which is generally well fit, prevents the model from fitting the 2012 and 2016 extremely large drops in Atka mackerel survey biomass.
 In conclusion, the observed retrospective pattern is attributed to the addition of recent survey estimates, and we suggest that the retrospective bias is a reflection of the data rather than issues with the model configuration.
 In general, this type of retrospective pattern seems to be consistent with the uncertainty estimates of biomass for a species that is relatively patchily distributed, and trawl survey estimates that have a high level of variability.
 As noted, the fishery age data is generally well fit, and the survey age data is fit less so.
 Trawl survey estimates of Aleutian Islands biomass are highly variable.
 The 2012 survey decreased 70% relative to the 2010 survey, the 2014 survey increased 161% relative to the 2012 survey, and the 2016 survey decreased 38% relative to the 2014 survey.
 The most recent survey showed a 21% decrease in Atka mackerel biomass relative to the 2016 estimate (Figure 17.10).
 Most of this decrease is attributed to the Central Aleutians area where biomass declined 80% relative to the 2016 Central area Atka mackerel biomass (Figure 17.4).
-However, the overall BSAI data point was fit fairly well by the assessment model (Figure 17.10), and supported by recent estimates of below average recruitment and only one slightly above average recruitment (2012 year class, Figure 17.16).
-We rated the assessment-related concern as Level 1.
-We have typical to moderately increased concerns about assessment-related uncertainty, particularly in regard to the survey data.